snorwin/gorax/README.md

 - [ ] Add break conditions for `Walk`
 - [ ] Write documentation and provide some examples
 - [ ] Compare benchmark with other radix Go implementations
-- [ ] Improve memory consummation and performance
+- [ ] Improve memory consumption and performance

 ## Trivia
 In Star Wars `gorax` are a seldom-seen species of humanoids of gigantic proportion that are native to the mountains of Endor.